platformps/lecturedemos.fullstackjava-2020charlotte/java/2020Sept02/spring-security-lecture/README-annotations.md

 #### `@Component`
 * Annotates class signature
 * **Description**
-    * denotes that this class will be registered a singleton to the IOC container.
 	* denotes that Spring framework will autodetect these classes for dependency injection when annotation-based configuration and classpath scanning is used.
 * **Prerequisites for use:**
 	* none